The Library will be closed Sunday, June 18th in celebration of Father's Day. We will reopen on Monday, June 19th.

 Also available: Phone and text notifications

-You will need your library card, CSPL mobile app barcode or photo identification in order to check out materials.
+You will need your library card, SWAN Libraries + app barcode or photo identification to check out materials.

 The Library no longer charges daily fees for overdue materials.
 However, the Library depends on borrowers returning materials in a timely manner so that others may enjoy them.